eduart77/mobile2025/README.md

     CREATE Furniture:

       - User selects furniture from catalog or creates custom item
-      - Position furniture in 3D space using touch gestures or precise coordinates
+      - Position furniture in 2D or 3D space using touch gestures or precise coordinates
       - Set furniture dimensions and orientation within room constraints
       - Validate furniture placement doesn't overlap with existing items
       - Generate unique furnitureId and associate with target room